-As of March 31, 2020, our cash and cash equivalents were \$115.1 million and our restricted cash balance was \$1.9 million.
-We believe that our current liquidity will be sufficient to meet our projected operating, investing and debt service requirements for at least the next twelve months.
+As of June 30, 2020, our cash and cash equivalents were \$103.7 million, and our restricted cash balance was \$1.9 million.
+We believe that our current liquidity will be sufficient to meet our projected operating, investing and debt service requirements for at least the next twelve months from the issuance of these condensed consolidated financial statements.
 We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our future operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 The COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
 If the disruption persists and deepens, we could experience an inability to access additional capital when and if needed.
 If we are unable to obtain funding, we could be forced to delay, reduce or eliminate some or all of our research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect our business prospects, or we may be unable to continue operations.